 Is Eating Excessive Amounts of Fruit Harmful?

 For most individuals, consuming moderate amounts of fruits as part of a balanced diet does not typically lead to significant spikes in blood glucose levels.
 The fiber content in fruits helps regulate the absorption of sugars, providing a gradual release of glucose into the bloodstream.
 However, individuals with diabetes or prediabetes should be mindful of their fruit intake and monitor their blood glucose levels accordingly.
 It is recommended to work with a healthcare professional or a registered dietitian to develop a personalized diet plan that suits their specific needs.

-See also The Science Behind the Best Diet
+See also The Ultimate Guide to the Harvard Diet

+Is Eating Excessive Amounts of Fruit Harmful?